Kenny0215/FYP-Smart-Traffic-Real-Time-Monitoring-Video-Analysis-and-Signal-Optimization/README.md

 This project is developed as a prototype product for academic purposes of Final Year Project.

-Author : KENNY KHOW JIUN XIAN | Faculty Of Artificial Intelligence And Cybersecurity (FAIX) | University Technical Malaysia Melacca (UTeM)
+Author : KENNY KHOW JIUN XIAN | Faculty of Artificial Intelligence and Cybersecurity (FAIX) | University Technical Malaysia Melacca (UTeM)